PCI DSS: Merchant Levels Explained

 Report on Compliance (RoC):

-A RoC requires a Qualified Security Assessor (QSA) to audit an organization, and assess and validate every requirement to ensure the organization is meeting those requirements as set forth in the PCI DSS.
+A RoC requires a Qualified Security Assessor (QSA) to audit an organization and assess and validate every requirement to ensure the organization is meeting those requirements as set forth in the PCI DSS.
 Completing the RoC requires onsite inspections and is much more time-consuming (and expensive) as the QSA must document all evidence for each control (through screenshots, interview notes, policies, network configurations, etc.)

 The compliance documentation your organization will need to complete depends on your merchant level but can be changed if given explicit approval by your acquirer.
 Merchant levels are based on the volume or number of card transactions for each card brand over a 12-month period.
 As the number of transactions increases, it makes sense that the risk of a data breach is also increasing, therefore, the fact that the PCI DSS requires additional steps to maintain and verify PCI compliance also makes sense.